CUDA compute sanitizer: correctness debugging¶

 SC --> SCB["invalid synchronization<br/>(barrier in divergent control flow)"]

-How: implement, integrate, maintain
+How: implement, integrate, maintain¶

-1. Build for attribution
+1. Build for attribution¶

 -lineinfo is the right default for sanitizing: source-line mapping with optimization intact.6 Reserve -G for cases where you also need a stepping debugger (cuda-gdb); it changes scheduling and can mask or move races.
+Note the two tools cannot be used on the same process at once: CUPTI and the debugger both refuse to share it, and GPU core dump generation is unsupported while another CUDA developer tool is attached.

-2. memcheck: out-of-bounds and leaks
+2. memcheck: out-of-bounds and leaks¶

 Given a kernel that indexes one element past its array: